 As a sustainable life advocate I’m continual educating myself about sustainability in all its forms.
-Just this month I discovered the The Outdoor Life Conservation Pledge the pledge was written in 1946 for Outdoor Life’s membership.
+Just this month I discovered the The Outdoor Life Conservation Pledge the pledge was written in 1946 for Outdoor Life’s membership and appeared on every page of the magazine.
 They boast that Presidents Harry S Truman was included in their membership.
 President Truman was a champion of conservation.
 The pledge is short and to the point.

 Al Gore was also a member of The Outdoor and took this pledge.
-What keeps running through my mind, why weren’t we all taking this pledge in school?
+What keeps running through my mind; why weren’t we all taking this pledge?
 The Conservation Pledge clearly supports sustainable industry.

 Instead I grew up like most, taking the Pledge of Allegiance.

 I pledge allegiance to the Flag of the United States of America, and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all.

 - Pledging to abide by the rules of display and care of our flag.

 - Pledging allegiance to elected individuals and giving them power to organize my state or country.